 - Does it fit the character I am interested in?

 - Does it fit me/my voice?
 (Make sure you can comfortably perform the song you choose.
-You can definitely choose show that demonstrates our vocal range, but don't pick songs with notes you can't consistently hit.
-If the team needs to know if you can hit a certain hgih or low note, they can get that info in callbacks.)
+You can definitely choose a song that demonstrates your vocal range, but don't pick songs with notes you can't consistently hit.
+If the team needs to know if you can hit a certain high or low note, they can get that info in callbacks.)

 -Where to find songs?
 (If you aren't familiar with a lot of musical theatre songs, you can always start by Googling the type of musical theatre song you are looking for (upbeat, ballad, funny, spooky, etc).
 You can also find a lot of songs and playlists on YouTube and Spotify.)